-However, slowly but surely they have been working themselves into commercial gyms, crossfit centers and home gyms around the world.
+However, slowly but surely they have been working themselves into commercial gyms, crossfit centers and most home gym setups around the world.

 At first even I must admit that I was a bit dismissive of arm bikes.
-If I wanted to do cardio why not use a regular one?
+If I wanted to do cardio why not use a regular exercise bike?

 Then I tried to squat heavier than I should have and tweaked my left knee joint.

 Suddenly, walking was annoying, squatting was a bit painful and doing cardio was a distant memory of a painless past.

 - Most Cost Effective Option - Bang For Your Buck